-Connections from the AC source output terminal to the load should be made using the output connector.
+Connections from the AC source output terminal to the user's load should be made using the output connector.
+On the ELZ Series or AZX-L/GSZ-L units, there terminals function as the electronic Load's inputs.

-Load currents are a function of the load so care must be taken by the user to select appropriately sized output wires in accordance with local electrical codes.
+Power source currents are a function of the user's load so care must be taken by the user to select appropriately sized output wires in accordance with local electrical codes.